kvann22/Projects/README.md

 # Projects
-This repisitory contains my current and past projects.
-I am hoping to see alot of development and skill advancment as I continue learning.
+This repisitory contains my first project.
+Furniture Inventory.
+This data came from project-1-349215.customer_data on Google BigQuery.